Speed of sound peak in two-color dense QCD: confronting effective models with lattice data: Introduction

 The equation of state (EoS) plays a crucial role in understanding the transition from hadronic matter to a deconfined phase of quarks and gluons~\cite{Aoki:2006we,Bhattacharya:2014ara}.
 The EoS provides a comprehensive description of equilibrium QCD, relating thermodynamic quantities such as pressure, energy density, and entropy.
 Its phenomenological importance extends beyond QCD, encompassing a wide range of systems from heavy-ion physics to astrophysics and cosmology~\cite{Teaney:2001av,Kolb:2003dz,Boyanovsky:2006bf,Lattimer:2000nx,Tews:2018kmu,Annala:2019puf}.

 The precise behavior of the sound velocity in QCD matter remains an open question.
 Various theoretical approaches have been successfully applied to investigate the properties of both low- and high-density nuclear matter.
-In the low-density regime, nucleons are the dominant degrees of freedom, and chiral perturbation theory (ChPT) provides a suitable framework for describing the system~\cite{Tews:2012fj}.
+In the low-density regime, nucleons are the dominant degrees of freedom, and chiral perturbation theory (ChPT) provides a suitable framework in this domain~\cite{Tews:2012fj}.
 At extremely high baryonic densities, asymptotic freedom enables perturbative QCD (pQCD) to establish an upper bound for the speed of sound, approaching the conformal limit $c_s^2 = 1/3$ from below~\cite{Kurkela:2009gj}.
 The region of low temperature and finite baryonic density is particularly important for understanding the phase structure of QCD, including phenomena such as the deconfinement phase transition and the quarkyonic phase~\cite{McLerran:2007qj,McLerran:2018hbz,Duarte:2020xsp,Duarte:2020kvi,Fujimoto:2025sxx}.

 The square sound speed is defined as the adiabatic derivative of the pressure density $P$ with respect to the energy density $\varepsilon$,